Kong/kongponents/docs/components/select.md

 ### dropdownFooterText

-Text to be displayed at the bottom of dropdown container.
+Text to be displayed at the bottom of the dropdown container.
 Can also be [slotted](#dropdown-footer-text).

 <ClientOnly>
   <KSelect dropdown-footer-text="Helpful text in the dropdown." :items="selectItems" />